combes-group/hugo-research-group-site/content/authors/admin/_index.md

 bio: Josh Combes is a professor at the University of Colorado Boulder.
 His research interests span several aspects of theoretical quantum physics.

 interests:
-  - Artificial Intelligence
+  - Quantum Measurement
-  - Computational Linguistics
+  - Proposing New Quantum Gates
-  - Information Retrieval
+  - Open Quantum Systems

 education:
   courses: